nperra/ccs2021/Abstracts.md

 10. Methodologies (methodological challenges, methods, innovations)
 11. Inter/Transdisciplinarity, applied research and calls for collaboration (‘real-world’ interventions; applied research; project proposals) 12.
 Any other topic in Complex Systems

-We invite you to submit a one-page abstract until the 10th 12th of October 2020, via our EasyChair submission link: EasyChair